fmrtl73/vagrant/dcos/README.md

 # Note to Portworx users

 This is cloned from the dcos-vagrant repo in order to modify the base image to include an ISCI controller and 20GB of storage on each node in order for Portworx to function.
+You will need to download the box into the vagrant/dcos folder from here: https://s3.amazonaws.com/dcos-pwx-box/dcos-pwx.box

 The start-etcd.sh script was also added as a convenience so you can start etcd and point your installation to it.